 There are many jobs in the metal works industry that regularly faced asbestos exposure hazards.
-Some laborers worked in large factories, others performed tasks in smaller shops or travelled to various sites.
+Some laborers worked in large factories, while others performed tasks in smaller shops or traveled to various sites.
 Here is a list of occupations most affected by exposure to asbestos.

-Aluminum and iron workers: Former aluminum and iron workers may have been exposed to asbestos during daily work tasks because the facilities they worked in were often constructed with asbestos-containing materials.
+Former aluminum and ironworkers may have been exposed to asbestos during daily work tasks because the facilities they worked in were often constructed with asbestos-containing materials.
 The heavy machinery they used was also a potential source for exposure because they may have been made with parts containing asbestos.

 Because of the overwhelming use of asbestos in their heated work conditions, many metalworkers affected by asbestos diseases sought financial restitution through litigation.
 More than 60 trusts with assets of $36 billion were set up to pay victims of asbestos-related illnesses.

 One example of this is from a 2010 case involving former steel mill worker Barry Baumener.
 A jury awarded Baumener’s family $2 million after he passed away from mesothelioma.
 The company responsible for his exposure to asbestos was Oglebay Norton Co., which supplied asbestos-containing products to the mill where Baumener worked.

 In addition to the $2 million received from Oglebay Norton, Baumener’s family settled with 24 other companies for an undisclosed amount of money.

 Oglebay Norton is only one U.S. metal works factory associated with asbestos.
 Virtually every state has a similar factory with its borders.